QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

     c_ss = pp.f(k_ss) - pp.δ * k_ss

-The above code from :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>` lets us compute an optimal allocation for the planning problem that turns out to be the allocation associated with a competitive equilibium.
+The above code from this lecture :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>` lets us compute an optimal allocation for the planning problem that turns out to be the allocation associated with a competitive equilibium.

 Now  we're ready to bring in Python code that we require to compute additional objects that appear in a competitive equilibrium.